simonpf/speed/doc/intro.md

 microwave and IR sensors and corresponding *reference data* in the form of precipitation estimates from ground-based and space-borne precipitation radars.
-Collocations are provided both on the native grid of the *observations* and regridded to a global, regulare latitude-longitude with a resolution of 0.036$^\circ$.
+Collocations are provided both on the native grid of the *observations* and regridded to a global, regular latitude-longitude with a resolution of 0.036$^\circ$.

 ### Use cases